zmarg1/CSCoursePlanner/README.md

 ## Overview

-planUMBC is a web application designed to [brief description of what the program does].
+planUMBC is a web application designed to improve the registration process of CMSC students at UMBC.
+It will eventually be updated to service all majors at UMBC.
 It is hosted at [https://planumbc.vercel.app](https://planumbc.vercel.app).

 ## Installation